geo-martino/musify/docs/howto.local.playlist.load-save.rst

    :language: Python
    :lines: 19-21

-If you already have some tracks loaded and you want the playlist to only use those tracks instead of loading the tracks itself, you can pass these pre-loaded tracks to the playlist too.
+If you already have some tracks loaded, and you want the playlist to only use those tracks instead of loading the tracks itself, you can pass these preloaded tracks to the playlist too.

 .. literalinclude:: _howto/scripts/local.playlist.load-save.py
    :language: Python